 Johnson’s hiring comes as Schneiderman is investigating with federal officials misconduct in mortgage securitization before the housing bust.
 The attorney general this month sued JPMorgan Chase & Co.
-(JPM), claiming that Bear Stearns, which JPMorgan acquired in 2008, defrauded investors in mortgage-backed securities.
+(JPM:US), claiming that Bear Stearns, which JPMorgan acquired in 2008, defrauded investors in mortgage-backed securities.

 Virginia Chavez Romano, a former assistant U.S. attorney in Manhattan, joined the attorney’s office this summer to lead the office’s investigation related to mortgage securities.
 Gary Fishman, a former principal deputy chief with the Manhattan District Attorney’s office, joined Schneiderman’s office in September and will work in the public integrity bureau, which investigates government corruption.

 “With a wealth of investigative and prosecutorial experience, these attorneys will bring firepower to lead key areas of this office,” Schneiderman said in a statement.
 “From overseeing the mortgage investigation to rooting out corruption and taking on securities fraud, their legal talents will serve the people of New York well.”